Storyteller's Guide to the Galaxy (Proficient)

 Course structure and timing:

 Storyteller’s Guide to the Galaxy is a five-hour, online course based on the research carried out by Dr Jonathan Haidt, Dr Stephen Garber, N.T Wright and Dr Antonio Damasio.
-It gives five hours of NESA-accredited learning at the Proficient level.
 It should be completed over a period of three weeks.

 Explicit course outcomes: